isaacovercast/QuoteWall/UMaine/README.md

 * "Frogs are more like insects." - RB
 * "We can do an expedition into our own collections." - LE
 * "As long as it's forest it's got forest stuff." - BF

+## December 2023 - Misc
+* "I'll throw a little warm water to Andy's cold water." - MH
+* "I love discussing things, but not writing them." - OH
+* "I hesitate to abuse the word 'parameters'." - AR
+* "There's too much data, in some ways." - MH
+* "If we're unteathered by reality, we can ask any question that we want." - AR
+* "That sounds annoying, but it doesn't sound impossible." - IO